jduell12/CS467_Capstone/README.md

 | DEL | `base_url/animals/:animal_id/:key/:key_id` | Deletes an attribute from an array (breeds, dispositions) | N/a | Jwt token that was provided on registration or log in|

 ## To Run Locally
+1. Clone the repository into a folder on your local computer
+2. Change directories (cd) into the cloned repository folder
+3. In the terminal type `npm i` in order to download all needed dependencies
+4. In the terminal type `npm run server` to run the server with nodemon
+    * any changes made will restart the server automatically
+4. b) If you don't want to have the server restart automatically type `npm start` in the terminal to start the server
+5. To run the test files type `npm test` in the terminal

+The server will be hosted on port 5000 unless otherwise specified.
+You can change the port number by creating a .env file and setting a variable PORT to the desired port number